thumbnail_Logo_4_vectorized

 However, a foreigner who does not leave the international transit area of airports or the aircraft during the intermediate stop between two legs of a flight or between connecting flights shall not need a visa.

-By the last changes of the Law on Foreigners, the transit visa (visa B) is abolished, which was issued for one, two, or more travels across the territory of the Republic of Serbia for a validity period of up to six months, while the time of stay for one transit cannot exceed five days.
+By changes of the Law, the transit visa (visa B) is abolished, which was issued for one, two, or more travels across the territory of the Republic of Serbia for a validity period of up to six months, while the time of stay for one transit cannot exceed five days.
 The designated visa now falls under visa C or the short-stay visa.

 Short-stay Visa (visa C)

-A short-stay visa is an approval for entry, transit, or stay in the Republic of Serbia that cannot exceed 90 days in a span of 180 days, starting from the date of the first entry.
+A short-stay visa is an approval for entry, transit, or stay in the Republic of Serbia that cannot exceed 90 days, in any period of 180 days, starting from the date of the first entry.

-This visa is usually issued for the business purposes, such as business meetings and conferences.
+This visa is usually issued for business purposes, such as business meetings and conferences.

 When applying for the short-stay visa, the applicant should provide evidence of the following:

-• Sufficient financial means to cover accommodation and other expenses, or any other evidence related to accommodation;
+- Sufficient financial means to cover accommodation or any other evidence related to accommodation where the foreigner will be located;

 Long-stay Visa (visa D)

 Long-stay visa is the approval for entry and stays for the duration between 90 and 180 days in the Republic of Serbia.
-If you want to apply for temporary residence and need a visa to enter the Republic of Serbia, it is necessary to obtain this visa before arriving in the Republic of Serbia.
+If you want to apply for temporary residence, or the unified permit, and need a visa to enter the Republic of Serbia, it is necessary to obtain this visa before actually arriving in the Republic of Serbia.

 Where to File the Visa Application?